aframevr/aframe-presentation-kit/README.md

 ## Presenting

+For better performance, it is recommended to serve the slides locally from your computer so there aren't constant reflows from downloading images and videos.

 Press the `s` key on your keyboard to open up the Speakers Notes window.

 There are some slides with embedded A-Frame scenes.
 You can play with these